-There are many things I love about making my own homemade curry powder.
+There are many things I love about making my own homemade mild yellow curry powder.

 Firstly, I love knowing exactly what ingredients are going into my curry mixture.

 No fillers, no additives, no preservatives, no nasties, no nothing!

 Just gorgeous mountains of the best, most gloriously scented curry spices.

 Which suits me just fine.

 Secondly, I love that I get to control the heat of my yellow curry powder.

 I’ve never been a big fan of heat, and I think my tolerance for bite may have even gone down over the years.

 So these, days, even mild curry mixtures can sometimes be too spicy for my taste buds.